Water Rates & Trends

 Metered rates are charged based on the consumption recorded by the meter installed at the property.
 When a meter is installed at the dwelling, owners pay for what they consume on their property.

-A metered rate has 2 components to it:
+A metered rate has two components to it:

 - The first component is the portion that Metro Vancouver charges for delivering water to the boundaries of the City.